mcruncher/worshipsongs-android/README.md

 How to build project in command line?

-  Clone the project execute below command
+  Clone the project to execute below command

   git clone https://github.com/crunchersaspire/worshipsongs.git

   cd worshipsongs

   If windows

   gradlew.bat assembleDebug

   Then find apk in app\build\outputs\apk directory.